 In Canada, the industry is estimated to create upwards of $50B in revenue per year and create 350,000 jobs by 2050.
 Internationally, demand is expected to reach $2.5 trillion by 2050.

 Which brings me to how Canadian investors can take advantage of this global shift.
-Lets have a look at the best hydrogen stocks to buy today.
+Let’s have a look at the best hydrogen stocks to buy today.

 Of note, with this being a relatively young industry, there are not a large number of companies that are publicly traded.
 So, we'll list the top 2.
 If you head south to the US markets, you'll find larger players like Plug Power, Air Products, and Bloom Energy.

 Of note, we used to have 3 companies on this list.
 However, Xebec Adsorption has had some significant issues that resulted in it being removed from the list.
-We'll speak more on it later.
+We’ll speak more about it later.

 Ballard Power (TSE:BLDP)

-At the heart of a viable shift to hydrogen is innovative hydrogen fuel cell technology, directed at creating more zero-emission vehicles.
+At the heart of a viable shift to hydrogen is innovative hydrogen fuel cell technology directed at creating more zero-emission vehicles.
 In Canada, there are a couple of options for investors to consider when looking at hydrogen fuel cells.

 It has shipped over 850MW of (Polymer Electrolyte Membrane) PEM fuel cell products and counts many major auto manufacturers as strategic partners.

 It is important to note that Ballard has a commercially viable product.
-However, as with any new technology the adoption has been slow as the company is focused on areas where fuel cell technology has a clear advantage.
-Today, that is in the heavy commercial space.
+However, as with any new technology, the adoption has been slow as the company is focused on areas where fuel cell technology has a clear advantage.
+Today that is in the heavy commercial space.

-Thus far, it has powered 1,400 transit buses, 2,200 trucks, and has 23 trains, and 8 ship projects in development.
+Thus far, it has powered 1,500 transit buses and 2,300 trucks and has 23 trains and 8 ship projects in development.
+It also has approximately 9MW in stationary power generation assets under production.

-Ballard is largely considered one of the world’s best fuel cell companies with leading technology and proven use cases, especially when it comes to green hydrogen production.
 Unfortunately, the stock has been anything but a leader.
 In the early 2000s, the company’s share price soared before crashing down to earth and effectively did nothing for a decade.

 The loss in value is not all that surprising.
 Ballard was trading at extreme valuations and was benefiting from the market euphoria.
 We advised Stocktrades Premium members a few times to be cautious with Ballard.
 While the underlying technology is sound, the stock price got way ahead of itself.